-Students can build and fold proteins, learn about hydrophobic and hydrophilic interactions, demonstrate all 4 levels of protein structure, create models of proteins they know like hemoglobin and antibodies, and more.
+Students can build and fold proteins, learn about hydrophobic and hydrophilic interactions, demonstrate all 4 levels of protein structure, create models of proteins they know like insulin, antibodies, and more.

 Our models are designed to teach processes, in addition to structure.
 They are made to be manipulated so learners can perform cellular functions with their own hands.
 Different concepts and instructional levels are organized into separate DNA/RNA booklets.
 All booklets can be used for independent learning as well as classroom lessons.
 Short (2 min) instructional videos for students are available to support the activities (see YouTube videos below).